Aliens vs. Predator: Requiem: Production

-As a side-note, in the DVD commentary the brothers explained that they wanted actor Adam Baldwin to reprise his role as Garber in Predator 2, but were unable to do so, instead using Robert Joy as a new character.
-Additionally, while the previous installment attracted casual moviegoers as well as fans of the franchises, the film catered exclusively to Alien and Predator fans with many references to the previous films appearing in the film.
+The brothers wanted actor Adam Baldwin to reprise his role as Agent Garber from Predator 2, but were unable to do so, instead using Robert Joy as a new character.

 Music

 Composer Brian Tyler was hired to write the score for the film.
-The soundtrack album was released on December 11, 2007, by Varèse Sarabande.
-Despite not appearing in the CD soundtrack, the song "Wach auf!" ("Wake Up") by German band Oomph!, was released as a promo in January 2008, with the music video using clips from the film.
-The song was appeared on the band's album Monster.
+The soundtrack album was released on December 11, 2007, by Varèse Sarabande and Fox Music.
+Despite not appearing in the CD soundtrack, the song "Wach auf!" ("Wake Up") by German band Oomph! was released as a promo in January 2008, with the music video using clips from the film.
+The song appeared on the band's album Monster.

 Release

 Theatrical

 Aliens vs. Predator: Requiem had its premiere at the Los Angeles Comic Book and Sci Fi Convention in Los Angeles on November 4, 2007.
 The Brothers Strause attended the event, presenting the film to an audience for the first time.
 The film was later released in the United States and in other territories on December 25, 2007.